Undergraduate Course: The Politics of the End of Empire (PLIT10117)

 ||Availability||Available to all students

-This course will give students an introduction to the political dimension of the ending of the British Empire and its impact on world politics.
+This course will give students an introduction to the political dimension of the end of the European Empires and its impact on world politics.
 Brexit, race-relations, immigration, state-building and conflict have presented many political and international questions which have roots in empire.
 Students across disciplines are curious to know more about colonialism.
-This course would assess and analyse the UK's relations with its former colonies and give students a critical outline of recent political history regarding decolonization.
-It would provide an opportunity for students to see the political manifestations of British imperialism on contemporary politics and evaluate the legacy of Empire, particularly the British Empire, on the post-colonial world.
+This course would assess and analyse the UK and Europe's relations with their former colonies and give students a critical outline of recent political history regarding decolonization.
+It would provide an opportunity for students to see the political manifestations of European imperialism on contemporary politics and evaluate the legacy of Empire, particularly the British Empire, on the post-colonial world.
 While firmly based in the discipline of Politics there would be inter-disciplinary engagement with History within the course.

 This seminar has two objectives:

-Firstly for students to understand the political implications and contemporary history of the end of empire for post-war Britain;
+Firstly for students to understand the political implications and contemporary history of the end of empire for post-war Europe;

-Secondly by using examples from across the world to understand how the decolonization of the British Empire affected the post-colonial world politically.
+Secondly by using examples from across the world to understand how the decolonization of the European Empires affected the post-colonial world politically.

 Information for Visiting Students